Mostafa-Ellebodi/transcribe/README.md

-# subtiltes generation, subtitles embedding and watermarking videos
+# Subtiltes generation, subtitles embedding and videos watermarking

 This repository serves the following purposes: